-Concern: Distrust of large pharmaceutical companies as driven by financial incentives and therefore not trustworthy.
+Concern: Distrust of large pharmaceutical companies seen as driven by financial incentives and therefore not trustworthy.

 The Facts: Vaccines usually do not make money for pharmaceutical companies.
-In most cases, pharmaceutical companies make their money through manufacturing drugs that treat or mitigate symptoms from those diseases.viii
+In most cases, pharmaceutical companies make their money through manufacturing drugs that treat or mitigate symptoms from those diseases.

-Concern: Distrust of government and institutions monitoring vaccines' side-effects.
+Concern: Distrust of government (in part for past wrongdoing) and of institutions monitoring vaccines' side-effects.